Avinash028/Time.com_Latest_News/README.md

 3)Do npm install to install the requird node modules.

+4)DO npm i path express ejs if required

-4) Create the folder views and place the index.html file inside it.
+5) Create the folder views and place the index.html file inside it.

-5)To start the server , type the command npm server.js
+6)To start the server , type the command npm server.js

-6)Go to http://localhost:3000/ , to see the latest news.
+7)Go to http://localhost:3000/ , to see the latest news.